nightwatchjs/nightwatch-docs/guide/browser-drivers-setup/edgedriver.md

 #### Download

-Follow the [Download Microsoft Edge WebDriver](https://docs.microsoft.com/en-us/microsoft-edge/webdriver-chromium/?tabs=c-sharp#download-microsoft-edge-webdriver) section on the official Microsoft Edge documentation to download the Edge WebDriver.

-After the download completes, extract the `msedgedriver` to your preferred location inside the project and follow the next steps on this page.
+Download the desired version from the [Microsoft Edge WebDriver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/) downloads page.
+After the download completes, extract the zip archive and place `msedgedriver` to your preferred location inside the project.

-More details about installation and usage documentation are available on the official [Microsoft Edge WebDriver homepage](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/).

-#### Nightwatch Usage
+#### Standalone Usage

-Nightwatch can manage the EdgeDriver service automatically, as with other WebDriver services, such as GeckoDriver.
+Nightwatch can manage the EdgeDriver service automatically, as with other WebDriver services, such as ChromeDriver.
 To use Microsoft Edge WebDriver directly, configure Nightwatch as below (already configured in [auto-generated configuration file](/guide/configuration/overview.html#auto-generated-configuration)) and set the `server_path` property of `webdriver` to the location of the extracted `msedgedriver` in your project:

 <pre><code class="language-javascript">{
   <strong>"test_settings"</strong>: {